-Watch students and teachers at a school in Western Sydney talk about how the Peer Support Program has supported their school community.
+We also spoke to students and teachers at Mamre Anglican College, a high school in Western Sydney, about how the program has impacted their school.